Submissions

 6-Submission

-What happens to a manuscript once it is submitted to London Journal of Social Sciences?
+What happens to a manuscript once it is submitted to the journal?

-If the managing editor concludes that the manuscript is within the scope of the journal and meets the standards and requirements for publication, the managing editor proceeds to send the manuscript to two peer reviewers in the Editorial Board.
+If the managing editor concludes that the manuscript is within the journal's scope and meets the standards and requirements for publication, the managing editor proceeds to send the manuscript to two peer reviewers on the Editorial Board.
 Reviewers are chosen based on their eminence and competence in the research area to which the submitted manuscripts are related.

 Peer Review Process